 John McDonald is the President and CEO at ProActive ReSolutions.
 He’s an acknowledged practitioner, trainer and thought leader in the world of Restorative Justice, having led the team of people who pioneered the development and introduction of Restorative Justice Conferencing into criminal justice systems in Australia, North America and the UK.
 John was appointed by the Chief Judge of the Land & Environment Court to prepare and facilitate the first Restorative Justice intervention for an environmental offence involving the Wilyakali people from Far West NSW and Pinnacles Mines, and more recently has been re-engaged by the Chief Judge to facilitate a further Restorative Conference in a matter before the Land and Environment Court.
 He has an ongoing interest in ethical behaviour and received the prestigious Vincent Fairfax Award for Ethical Leadership.

-Julie Berg is a lecturer in criminology at the School of Social and Political Sciences, and a member of the Scottish Centre for Crime and Justice Research, at the University of Glasgow.
-She is also a research fellow in the Global Risk Governance Programme at the University of Cape Town.
-Julie runs the Evolving Security Initiative’s Glasgow Hub (ESI@GLA).
+Julie Berg is a senior lecturer in criminology at the School of Social and Political Sciences, and an Associate Director (internationalisation) of the Scottish Centre for Crime and Justice Research, at the University of Glasgow.
+She is also a Senior Research Fellow in the Global Risk Governance Programme at the University of Cape Town, South Africa.
+Julie runs the Evolving Securities Initiative’s Glasgow Hub (ESI@GLA).
 The ESI@GLA hub has as its main focus an exploration of the impacts of new harmscapes on both existing security institutions and new institutions, as well as the implications of emerging technologies on the security governance of global harmscapes.

 Kurt Ackermann works through urban agriculture to help strengthen health and social fabric within and across divided communities.
 He is a co-founder and general manager of the Oranjezicht City Farm and founding trustee of the SA Urban Food & Farming Trust.
 For twenty years Kurt has worked as a management consultant, spending much of the second decade working on systems-level public sector projects that helped motivate broad-scale behaviour changes to improve urban sustainability.
 Since 2002 Kurt has been a visiting lecturer at the University of Cape Town, and currently serve on the boards of non-profits in education, health and human rights, helping strengthen community-based, volunteer-driven organisations.